 Most types of building work require a building consent, however, there are some types of building work that is considered low-risk so exempt from requiring a building consent.

-Schedule 1 of the Building Act(external link) sets out a detailed list of work that is exempt from requiring a building consent.
-The Ministry of Business, Innovation and Employment has a guide(external link) on work that does not require building consent.
-Please also refer to exemptions from building consent for more information.
+Schedule 1 of the Building Act(external link) describes the building work that is exempt from requiring a building consent.
+The Ministry of Business, Innovation and Employment has a guide on work that does not require a building consent(external link).